 When the bar rests on the thighs during the deadlift, this is called a hitch.

-The second rep in the video below is a hitch.
+The second rep in this video below is a hitch.
 You can visibly see the lifter rest the bar on the thigh before continuing the lift.

 5. You cannot step forward or back or move the feet laterally during the ‘up phase'